Scholar. Writer. Creative. Storyteller.

 Throughout my graduate education, I specifically chose courses that I knew Dr. Escayg would be teaching.
 I never wanted to miss a minute…what student has ever said that about going to class?!
 Dr. Escayg or as her graduate students know her, Kerry-Ann, has earned her place forever as my favorite teacher in my mind and in my heart.

-Dr. Kerry-Ann Escayg (PhD) is an Assistant Professor of Early Childhood Education at the University of Nebraska at Omaha.
+Dr. Kerry-Ann Escayg (PhD) is an Associate Professor of Early Childhood Education at the University of Nebraska at Omaha.
 As an anti-racist and anti-colonial scholar committed to fostering Pan-African unity and racial equity in the early years, Dr. Escayg—via both pedagogy and research—challenges racial and attendant economic injustices affecting Black children and families in the US, Canada, and the Caribbean.